 d) exacerbate, or create, community conflicts.

-A pilot project on Promoting the effective participation of indigenous peoples in REDD processes was initiated in July 2008 by the Traditional Knowledge Initiative of the United Nations University – Institute of Advanced Studies.
+A pilot project on Promoting the effective participation of indigenous peoples in REDD processes was initiated in July 2008 by the Traditional Knowledge Initiative of the United Nations University – Institute of Advanced Studies (now United Nations University Institute for the Advanced Study of Sustainability).
 The overall aim of this project is to assist with current efforts to raise awareness about REDD issues amongst indigenous people.
 A secondary aim of the project is to assist indigenous peoples to develop long term strategy to empower themselves and support the development of a strong voice and platform for their views in the development of REDD activities.

 This website has a specific focus on the ongoing development of an international REDD mechanism and its implications for indigenous peoples, as well as highlighting REDD projects and resources relevant to their particular needs.
 International fora being covered include: the UNFCCC, the General Assembly, ECOSOC, the United Nations Permanent Forum for Indigenous Peoples, the United Nations Inter-Agency Support Group on Indigenous Issues, CBD, UNCCD, UNESCO, processes of the World Bank and regional development banks, the UN-REDD programme, initiatives such as the Indigenous Peoples Global Summit on Climate Change and any other relevant processes or meetings.